justeattakeaway/JustSaying/.github/CONTRIBUTING.md

 If you find a bug, have a feature request or even want to contribute an enhancement or fix, please follow the below guidelines so that we can help you out and/or get your code merged quickly.

-## If you find what looks like a bug:
+## If you find what looks like a bug

 * Check the [GitHub issue tracker](https://github.com/justeattakeaway/JustSaying/issues/ "JustSaying issues") to see if anyone else has reported the same issue.
 * Make sure you are using the latest version of JustSaying
 * If you are still having problems then [create an issue](https://github.com/justeattakeaway/JustSaying/issues/new/choose) with enough information so that it can be reproduced and diagnosed

-## If you want to contribute an enhancement or a fix:
+## If you want to contribute an enhancement or a fix

 1. Discuss any major enhancement with the project maintainers by creating either an [issue](https://github.com/justeattakeaway/JustSaying/issues/new/choose) or a [discussion](https://github.com/justeattakeaway/JustSaying/discussions).
 1. Work on your changes and add any relevant unit and/or functional tests.